Developer Guide

 - Class

-which extends the abstract classCommand
+DeleteMeetingCommandwhich extends the abstract classCommand - Class

-which implements the interfaceParser<DeleteMeetingCommand>
+DeleteMeetingCommandParserwhich implements the interfaceParser<DeleteMeetingCommand>

-As with all other commands in Yellow Pages, the feature to delete meetings contains a subclass of Parser
+As with all other commands in Yellow Pages, the feature to delete meetings contains a subclass of Parser which is

-that returns an appropriate new CommandResult
+involved in AddressBookParser and a subclass of Command that returns an appropriate new CommandResult Object.

 Command: deletemeeting <index of meeting in the UI>